- 12 Sep 2025

 Flow Automation | Flow Automation enables you to automate navigational clicks, selection of menu items, auto-fill form fields, and auto-type brief descriptions to minimize errors by auto-performing certain steps of a Flow for your end-users. |

-Flow Closure Feedback | Flow Closure Feedback enables you to ask for end-user feedback when they manually close the Flow using the close button. |
+Flow Closure Feedback | Flow Closure Feedback enables you to seek end-user feedback when they manually close the Flow using the close button. |

-Flow End Message | The Flow End Message is the pop-up your end-users see after they complete a Flow. |
+Flow End Message | The Flow End Message is the Pop-up your end users see after they complete a Flow. |

-Flow Information pop-up | Flow Information pop-up enables you to show users important information before a Flow step. |
+Flow Information Pop-up | Flow Information Pop-up enables you to show users important information before a Flow step. |

 Flow Level Configuration | Flow Level Configurations are local configurations that are applicable to a specific Flow. |

-Funnels | Funnels are a series of sequential events that help you analyze and understand how your end users navigate an application process. |
+Funnels | Funnels are a series of sequential events that enable you to analyze and understand how your end users perform an application process. |

 G